-Every new year it’s always good to catch up on our favorite tv shows if we missed an episode.
-That’s something most of us do, but with this article, I want to convince you to give five shows you’ve probably heard about but you haven’t actually seen a chance (even though it’s almost the end of January, it’s still the beginning of 2018).
+Every new year it’s always good to catch up on our favorite TV shows, especially if we missed an episode.
+That’s something most of us do, but with this article, I want to convince you to give five shows you’ve probably heard about, but haven’t actually seen a chance.

-These five shows are not only good and worthy of your time but are actually inclusive in race and the LGBTQ community.
-Most of them are on Netflix so on days where you’re wondering what you should watch, you can turn one of these on without problems.
+These five shows are not only good and worthy of your time, but are actually inclusive in terms of race, gender and the LGBTQ+ community.
+Most of them are on Netflix, so on days where you’re wondering what you should watch, you can turn one of these on with ease.

 - Brooklyn Nine-Nine

 Reason number 1 – It stars Terry Crews.

 Ok, I actually have more than that, but having Terry Crews in the cast is a big YES.
 However, if you need more convincing, here it goes.

 This sitcom (situated in a police precinct in Brooklyn, the Nine-Nine), follows the story of detectives Jake Peralta, Amy Santiago, Rosa Díaz, Charles Boyle, Sergeant Terence Vincent “Terry” Jeffords and Captain Raymond “Ray” Holt alongside his secretary, the amazing Gina Linetti.